Sustainability Innovation Leaders - People

 JAIME PURSUIT: Trusting our data with Strong Box, Iron Mountain, and Spectra Logic is something that we don't take lightly.

-SCOTT LEE: The data we capture is truly irrreplaceable data.
-If you lose your history you can lose everything behind you.
+SCOTT LEE: The data we capture is truly irreplaceable data.
+If you lose your history you kinda lose everything behind you.

 JAIME PURSUIT: If the data's not secure then I don't know why we're doing what we're doing.